desmap/slick/README.md

 ## Slick
 ### Vim/Neovim Colortheme–Truecolor, Stunning, Complete

 Slick is a toned-down color scheme for Vim/Neovim.
 It's one of the most consistent and complete themes I've ever used.
 It supports many languages and plugins.
-Fork fixes minor issues from the original theme.
+Fork fixes minor issues and adds new stuff (i.e. EasyMotion support) compared to the initial theme.

 <img width='62%' src='http://stuff.imeos.org/persistent/github/vim-colors-tone/vim-colors-tone-ruby-preview.png'>